rapidsai/cudf/python/dask_cudf/README.md

 ### The Explicit Dask cuDF API

-In addition to providing the `"cudf"` backend for Dask DataFrame, Dask cuDF also provides it's own explicit `dask_cudf` API:
+In addition to providing the `"cudf"` backend for Dask DataFrame, Dask cuDF also provides an explicit `dask_cudf` API:

 ```python
 import dask_cudf